Albert0i/MongoDB-aggregation-pipeline/README.md

 ![alt SQL result](img/sql-result.JPG)

-As you can see, every thing has a cost, any SQL statement to be executed has to be parse (either soft parse of hard parse), an execution plan is devised and get executed behind the scenes.
-Typically, aggregation in SQL statement is specified in a kind of Denotational Semantics, ie. you vaguely tell what you want without telling how; while the counterpart is specified in Operational Semantics, ie. a stage-by-stage of execution.
+As you can see, every thing has a cost, any SQL statement to be executed has to be *parse* (either soft parse of hard parse), so that an *execution plan* is devised and get executed behind the scenes.
+Typically, aggregation in SQL statement is specified in a form of **Denotational Semantics**, ie. you vaguely tell what you want without telling how; while the NoSQL counterpart is specified in **Operational Semantics**, ie. a stage-by-stage of execution.

 ---
+Aaddendum:
-- Operational Semantics (操作語義) – the execution of the language is described directly.
+- **Operational Semantics** (操作語義) – the execution of the language is described directly.
-- Denotational Semantics (指稱語義) – each phrase in the language is interpreted as a conceptual meaning that can be thought of abstractly.
+- **Denotational Semantics** (指稱語義) – each phrase in the language is interpreted as a conceptual meaning that can be thought of abstractly.
-- Axiomatic Semantics (公理語義) – meaning to phrases is given by describing the logical axioms that apply to them.
+- **Axiomatic Semantics** (公理語義) – meaning to phrases is given by describing the logical axioms that apply to them.

 ### II.
 [Aggregation Pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/)

-An aggregation pipeline consists of one or more stages that process documents:
+An aggregation pipeline consists of one or more [stages](https://www.mongodb.com/docs/manual/reference/operator/aggregation-pipeline/#std-label-aggregation-pipeline-operator-reference) that process documents:

 - Each stage performs an operation on the input documents.
 For example, a stage can filter documents, group documents, and calculate values.